zalky/runway/README.md

    While you work, Runway will keep your aliases and refers your REPL namespaces consistent with the changing namespace graph.

-2. Always require and alias any namespace you want to use in your REPL.
+2. Instead require and alias any namespace you want to use in your REPL.
 If you find yourself regularly requiring a common set of namespaces see here for [how to automate this](#repl-auto-setup).